Rudy Gobert

-Gobert has won the NBA Defensive Player of the Year award three times, tied for third-most in NBA history.
-He is a four-time All-NBA Team member, six-time All-Defensive First Team member, and three-time NBA All-Star.
+Gobert has won the NBA Defensive Player of the Year award four times, tied for the most in NBA history with Dikembe Mutombo and Ben Wallace.
+He is a four-time All-NBA Team member, seven-time All-Defensive First Team member, and three-time NBA All-Star.
 Gobert was also the NBA blocks leader in the 2016–17 season and the NBA rebounding leader in the 2021–22 season.
-Gobert was named to the All-NBA Second Team in 2017, and the All-NBA Third Team in 2019, 2020 and 2021.
+Gobert was named to the All-NBA Second Team in 2017, and the All-NBA Third Team in 2019, 2020, and 2021.

 In March 2020, Gobert tested positive for COVID-19, becoming the first NBA player with a confirmed case of the virus.
 After teammates of Gobert's on the Utah Jazz, including Donovan Mitchell, also tested positive, the NBA postponed the 2019–20 season until its resumption on July 30 of the same year.